Co-trading networks for modeling dynamic interdependency structures and estimating high-dimensional covariances in US

 With the aid of co-trading matrices, we propose a robust estimator for the high-dimensional covariance matrix of stock returns at daily frequency.
 By assuming that stock returns follow a linear factor structure (\cite{ross1976arbitrage}), we decompose the covariance matrix as the sum of \gr{the} factor covariance and \gr{the} idiosyncratic covariance.
 Then, we impose a block structure on the diagonal of the idiosyncratic covariance matrix, such that elements outside the blocks are set to zero.
-Our approach extends the work of \cite{ait2017using}, which use principle component analysis to derive latent factors and form blocks using GICS sectors.
+Our approach extends the work of \cite{ait2017using}, which uses principal component analysis to derive latent factors and form blocks using GICS sectors.
 However, \gr{as the GICS sectors are fixed,} the sector blocks remain static over time.
-As we have shown, the market structures are time-varying, and thus static sector memberships are not enough to capture the similarity of stocks at higher frequency.
+As we have shown, the market structures are time-varying, and thus static sector memberships \gdr{do not suffice} to capture the similarity of stocks at higher frequency.
 Therefore, we update the diagonal block structure daily with data-driven clusters derived from co-trading networks.
 To evaluate the performance, we construct mean-variance portfolios, subject to various leverage constraints.
 Our covariance estimators, based on dynamic clusters, generally outperform the baselines, using fixed GICS sectors, by achieving lower volatility and higher Sharpe ratios.
-Our best-performing portfolio achieves a Sharpe ratio of 1.40, which is 0.43 higher than the corresponding baseline, and 0.57 higher than the market over the same period.
+Our best-performing portfolio achieves a Sharpe ratio of 1.40, which is 0.43 higher than the corresponding baseline \gdr{of 0.97, thus giving a 44\% improvement}, and 0.57 higher than the market \gdr{(0.83)} over the same period.